Hydro-Québec's electricity transmission system: Power outage

 With over 100 transmission lines paralyzed by the ice, Quebec fell into a massive power outage in the cold Canadian winter.
 Even though power restoration initiated after the first blackouts, large numbers of Quebecers were in the dark.
 At the height of the blackout, some 1.4–1.5 million homes and customers, housing three to more than four million people, were in the dark.
 Private companies and other utilities from other parts of Canada and the United States were sent in to help Hydro-Québec undertake this massive restoration task, but these efforts were complicated by the widespread damage of the power grid.
 Blackouts in some areas lasted for 33 days, and 90% of those affected by the blackout had no power for more than seven days.
 Although power was fully restored to all locations in Quebec by February 8, 1998, it wasn't until mid-March that the power facilities were back in service.
 By then, much social and economic damage had occurred, such as ruined food and deaths resulting from lack of electric heating.

 After the power outage was over, Hydro-Québec made numerous upgrades to its system in order to improve the power grid.
-Examples include the strengthening of electrical pylons and power poles, and increasing the power supply.
+Examples include the strengthening of electrical towers and power poles, and increasing the power supply.
 This was done to enable the utility to restore power more rapidly in the case of a massive ice striking Quebec again.
 Hydro-Québec has stated that it is better-prepared to handle an ice storm with the same magnitude as the one of 1998.